 Belts are stupid, Nightblood said.
 They--

 At that moment, a group of four servants rounded the corner directly ahead of Vasher.
 Vasher looked up, shocked but not really surprised.
-This was, after all, the servant’s hallway.
+This was, after all, the servant hallway.

-The servants stared at him in shock.
+The servants stared at him, motionless.
 Vasher snapped the rope forward, Commanding at the same time.
 “Hold things,” he said, giving up the rest of his Breath.

-The rope rapped around the arm of one of the servants, though he’d been aiming for the neck.
-He cursed, yanking the person forward as he began to cry out, knocking him against the side of the corner.
+The rope rapped around the arm of one of the servants, though Vasher had been aiming for the neck.
+He cursed, yanking the person forward.
+The man cried out as Vasher knocked knocking him against the side of the corner.
 The others moved to bolt.

 Vasher whipped out Nightblood with his other hand.